fkaduk/kobodeck/CONTRIBUTING.md

 [issues][] in the GitHub project and, for each issue:

--  try to reproduce the issue, if it is not reproducible, label it with `help-wanted` and explain the steps taken to reproduce
+-  try to reproduce the issue, if it is not reproducible, label it with `more-info` and explain the steps taken to reproduce
--  if information is missing, label it with `invalid` and request specific information
+-  if information is missing, label it with `more-info` and request specific information
 -  if the feature request is not within the scope of the project or should be refused for other reasons, use the `wontfix` label and